-The rights of employees in the bargaining unit and of the Union are limited to those specifically set forth in this Agreement, and the County retains all authority, powers, privileges and rights not specifically limited by the terms of this Agreement.
+The rights of employees in the bargaining unit and of the Union are limited to those specifically set forth in this Agreement, and the County retains all authority, powers, privileges and rights not specifically limited by the terms of this Agreement, and those granted by ORS 243.650(7)(g).
 In the event of a conflict between the provisions of the Agreement and any rule or regulation heretofore existing, the provisions of this Agreement shall control.